-Condition (\ref{errors}) does exclude the interesting case of a ``Z-channel'' that has only one-sided errors, that is, $\eps_0=0$ or $\eps_1=0$.
-We assume instead that this is modelled by vanishingly small error probabilities, in order to avoid case distinctions about channel outputs $y$ in $Y^n$ that cannot occur for some inputs~$x$ when $\eps_0=0$ or $\eps_1=0$.
+Condition (\ref{errors}) does exclude the case of a ``Z-channel'' that has only one-sided errors, that is, $\eps_0=0$ or $\eps_1=0$.
+We assume instead that this is modelled by vanishingly small error probabilities, in order to avoid channel outputs $y$ in $Y^n$ that cannot occur for some inputs~$x$ when $\eps_0=0$ or $\eps_1=0$.
 With (\ref{errors}), every channel output $y$ has positive, although possibly very small, probability.

-The binary channel is {\it symmetric\/} when $\eps_0=\eps_1=\eps>0$, where $\eps<1/2$ by (\ref{errors}).
+The binary channel is {\em symmetric\/} when $\eps_0=\eps_1=\eps>0$, where $\eps<1/2$ by (\ref{errors}).

 The binary channel is used $n$ times independently.
-A code $c:\Omega\to X^n$ for $X=\{0,1\}$ is also called a {\it binary code}.
-The main result of this section (Theorem~\ref{t-bin} below) states that {\it any\/} binary code is a Nash code,\footnote{ Hern\'andez, Urbano, and Vila (2010b) show that for a binary noisy channel, the decoding rule of ``joint typicality'' used in a standard proof of Shannon's channel coding theorem (Cover and Thomas, 1991, Section~8.7) may not define a Nash equilibrium. } provided the decoding is {\it monotone}.
+A code $c:\Omega\to X^n$ for $X=\{0,1\}$ is also called a {\em binary code}.
+Our main result about binary codes (Theorem~\ref{t-bin} below) implies that {\em any\/} binary code is a Nash code,\footnote{ Hern\'andez, Urbano, and Vila (2010) show that for a binary noisy channel, the decoding rule of ``joint typicality'' used in a standard proof of Shannon's channel coding theorem (Cover and Thomas, 1991, Section~8.7) may not define a Nash equilibrium. } provided the decoding is {\em monotone}.
 This monotonicity condition concerns how the receiver resolves ties when a received channel output $y$ can be decoded in more than one way.